 The propulsion thrust is transmitted along the propulsion chain to the engine structure through the thrust bearing.
 Thrust sleeves are required to absorb the thrust force.
-Additionally, the dynamic behaviour of engine forces requires a stiff engine seating foundation (see the standard bolting in Figure 3-6, 13-8).
+In addition, the dynamic behaviour of engine forces requires a stiff engine seating foundation (see the standard bolting in Figure 3-6, \blacksquare 3-8).